 Assessing risks and opportunities to the portfolio over these timeframes becomes particularly challenging due to the increased uncertainties involved.
 However, under a hothouse world scenario, it is anticipated that the influence of physical climate impacts becomes the chief climate-related risk to returns.
 Under this scenario, the impact on policy, populations and overall economic activity - and thus returns - is likely to be portfolio-wide and systemic, with very few holdings unaffected.
+Some countries could face a significant loss of market access and unsustainable fiscal burdens.

 Under orderly or disorderly transition scenarios, the impacts on the portfolio observed in the medium term may become further extended and entrenched.
 Risks and opportunities associated with technologies and markets may become even more significant as the winning forces of the transition emerge, causing the old to fall away.
-Under a disorderly scenario, regions of the world that were delayed in their transition might be expected to play 'catch up', offering new opportunities for transition-aligned companies.
-However, the sheer rapidity of the transition may result in greater policy dislocation and abrupt asset retirement that could transcend individual companies to pose systemic risks to the portfolio.
+Under a disorderly scenario, regions of the world that were delayed in their transition might be expected to play 'catch up', offering new opportunities for transition-aligned holdings.
+However, the sheer rapidity of the transition may result in greater policy dislocation, and abrupt asset retirement that could transcend individual holdings to pose systemic risks to the portfolio.